ARM-software/ebbr/source/chapter2-uefi.rst

-If firmware update is performed in-band (firmware on the application processor updates itself), then the firmware shall implement the `UpdateCapsule()` runtime service and accept only authenticated updates in the "Firmware Management Protocol Data Capsule Structure" format as described in :UEFI:`23.3`, with `IMAGE_ATTRIBUTE_AUTHENTICATION_REQUIRED` set. [#FMPNote]_ `UpdateCapsule()` is only required before `ExitBootServices()` is called.
+If firmware update is performed in-band (firmware on the application processor updates itself), then the firmware shall implement the `UpdateCapsule()` runtime service and accept only authenticated updates in the Firmware Management Protocol (FMP) format as described in :UEFI:`23.3`, with `IMAGE_ATTRIBUTE_AUTHENTICATION_REQUIRED` set. [#FMPNote]_ `UpdateCapsule()` is only required before `ExitBootServices()` is called.